 0609-03 APPLICABILITY

 03.01 The SDP tools described in appendices to this IMC are applicable to inspection findings identified through the implementation of the NRC inspection program described in IMC 2515 and IMC 2201.
-Before determining safety or security significance of an inspection finding, each performance deficiency shall be screened and determined to be “more than minor” using the guidance provided in IMC 0612, Appendix B, “Issue Screening ,” and Appendix E, “Examples of Minor Issues,” as applicable.
+Before determining safety or security significance of an inspection finding, each performance deficiency shall be screened and determined to be “more than minor” using the guidance provided in IMC 0612, Appendix B, “Issue Screening Directions,” and Appendix E, “Examples of Minor Issues,” as applicable.
 Violations with no associated performance deficiency are not inspection findings and therefore are not evaluated by the SDP.
 In addition, safety significant degraded conditions with no associated performance deficiency are not evaluated by the SDP.
 However, these degraded conditions may need to be addressed by other NRC processes (e.g., the backfit process, Generic Safety Issue Program, or rulemaking).

 03.02 IMC 0612, Appendix B also includes the Very Low Safety Significance Issue Resolution (VLSSIR) process as part of issue screening.
 Inspectors can use the VLSSIR process to discontinue evaluation of an issue involving a current licensing basis question in which the issue cannot be resolved without a significant level of effort and an expenditure of resources the agency has chosen not to utilize because the issue is expected to be of very low safety significance if found to be valid.
 The VLSSIR process uses IMC 0609 to determine if an issue is of very low safety significance even though it has not yet been established whether there is an associated performance deficiency.
 If the issue does not proceed to a “detailed risk evaluation,” or a Phase 2 evaluation when relevant, or Appendix M, then the issue would have insufficient safety significance.

 03.03 A subtle yet extremely important and fundamental tenet of the SDP framework is that deficient licensee performance (as later described and documented as the inspection finding) is the proximate cause of the degraded condition(s).
 As such, the degraded condition in and of itself (e.g., a non-functional safety-related pump) is not the deficient licensee performance.
 Rather, the deficient licensee performance (e.g., failure to develop an adequate maintenance procedure) is the proximate cause that led to the particular degraded condition(s).
-The SDP is designed to estimate the safety or security significance of a degraded condition(s) that was caused by deficient licensee performance above the baseline risk profile (see IMC 0308, Attachment 3, “Significance Determination Process,” for more details).
+The SDP is designed to estimate the safety or security significance of a degraded condition(s) that was caused by deficient licensee performance above the baseline risk profile (see IMC 0308, Attachment 3, “Technical Basis for Significance Determination Process,” for more details).

 03.04 Nothing in this guidance relieves any licensee from fully complying with technical specifications, licensing basis commitments, or other applicable regulatory requirements.
 Continued compliance with regulatory requirements maintains the requisite defense-in-depth and safety margins necessary to achieve adequate protection of public health and safety.